CPS-Innovation/Large-and-Complex-Cases/doc/local-development.md

 - For missing environment variables, ensure your `.env.local` and `local.settings.json` files are present and correct.
 - For Azure Functions, ensure you have [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local) installed and available in your PATH.
 - If you encounter issues on first run, try running `npm ci` in `ui-spa/` and `dotnet restore` in `backend/` manually.
+- If database migrations fail, double-check your connection string and ensure your PostgreSQL user has the correct permissions.

+## Getting Help

+If you have questions or run into issues, please contact your team lead.

 ## Additional Notes